00mjk/ersoy-kardesler-iso/README.md

 The source bundles are downloaded and compiled automatically.
 The script requires host toolchain.

-If you are using [Pardus](https://www.pardus.org.tr) or [Debian](https://www.debian.org), you should be able to resolve all build dependencies by executing the following command:
+If you are using [Pardus](https://www.pardus.org.tr), [Debian](https://www.debian.org) or [Linux Mint](https://linuxmint.com/), you should be able to resolve all build dependencies by executing the following command:

     sudo apt install wget make gawk gcc bc bison flex xorriso libelf-dev libssl-dev